markwsutton/AirQualityProject/README.md

 # AirQualityProject
-Study of Air Quality changes as a result of COVID-19 shutdowns in various international cities
+Study of Air Quality changes as a result of COVID-19 shutdowns in select international cities